Chavithra/degiro-connector/README.md

 For a more comprehensive example :
 [client_details_table.py](examples/trading/client_details_table.py)

 ## 6.3.
-How to retrieve the ClientInfos table ?
+How to retrieve the AccountInfo table ?

-The ClientInfos table contains the following information about currencies.
+The AccountInfo table contains the following information about currencies.

 |**Parameter**|**Type**|
 |:-|:-|